Meall an t-Suidhe

 The Meall an t-Suidhe is a mountain in Scotland, located close to the Ben Nevis.

 Etymology

-Meall an t-Suidhe is a gaelic toponym which can be transalted as hill of the seat or hill of the rest.
+Meall an t-Suidhe is a gaelic toponym which can be translated as hill of the seat or hill of the rest.

 Features

 Usually considered as the wesetern shoulder of the Ben Nevis system, the mountain is located on the W side of the Glen Nevis and overlooks the N outskirts of Fort William.
 The Meall an t-Suidhe is divided from the rest of the Ben Nevis group by a large and grassy saddle, mainly occupied by the Lochan Meall an t-Suidhe.
 The outflow of the lake is a stream named Allt Coire an Lochain which runs on the E flanks of Meall an-t Shuide, and joins the Allt a' Mhuilinn, a larger stream, just before its conflunence with the River Lochy.
 The summit of Meall an t-Suidhe is marked by a cairn.
 Because of its topographic prominence the mountain is classified as a HuMP.
 Its shape has been compared to a whale in repose, and remark that its green grassy E slopes form a pleasant contrast with the deep blue of the nearby lake.